TDStrasser/KookaBlockly-Reference/docs/source/display.rst

 This block allows for the creation of an 8 x 8 pixel array which can be displayed on the Kookaberry display at the locations of x and y.

 The “transparent?” box if ticked will not extinguish any pre-existing pixels that were on giving an impression of transparency.

 By manipulating the values of x and y using value blocks, the pixel array can be made to move around the screen.

-The following is an example where a pixel block shaped as an arrow moves diagonally from the top left to the bottom right of the display then wraps around to the top ad- infinitum.
+The following is an example where a pixel block shaped as an arrow moves diagonally from the top left to the bottom right of the display then wraps around to the top ad-infinitum.

 See also the descriptions of the variable and if-do statements later in this manual.